egonw/blog/_posts/2007-12-10-tagging-thesauri-or-ontologies.markdown

 ## Chemical ontologies

-Peter has [not seen the movie yet](http://wwmm.ch.cam.ac.uk/blogs/murrayrust/?p=856), but replied with a recent comment he had on [CML](http://en.wikipedia.org/wiki/Chemical_Markup_Language):
+Peter has [not seen the movie yet] <i class="fa-solid fa-recycle fa-xs"></i>(https://blogs.ch.cam.ac.uk/pmr/2007/12/09/ontologies-in-physics-and-chemistry/), but replied with a recent comment he had on [CML](http://en.wikipedia.org/wiki/Chemical_Markup_Language):

 > Ebs and Michael had reviewed CML and questioned why the key concepts were atoms, molecules, electron,
 > substances, whereas they suggested it would have been better to start from reactions.
 I think that’s